-Prof. Phillip Barkan's distinguished engineering career spanned nearly fifty years, both in the private sector and in academia.
+Professor Phillip Barkan's distinguished engineering career spanned nearly 50 years, both in the private sector and in academia.
 He was internationally recognized as a "master design engineer" in high-speed machinery.
 More recently, he became internationally well known for pioneering what is probably the first and most extensive graduate curriculum on design for manufacturability and the product design process.

 Ernest Chilton ~ 1919-1985

 Professor Rolf Faste's interest in design process and creativity extended to all areas of design engineering, art, product and architecture, as well as to the larger concerns of design technology and society.
 His later scholarship was focused on the interaction between creativity and culture.
 He was the director of the Product Design Program, and he co-led many workshops on creativity (Stanford report article).

 Professor Henry Fuchs was internationally recognized for his contributions to the understanding of fatigue of metals and for the development of a manufacturing process widely used to improve the resistance of metals to failure by fatigue.
 He was also well-known as an innovative mechanical designer and a pioneer in the use of case studies in engineering education.